Decision Making under Uncertainty: An Experimental Study in Market Settings: Introduction

-Subjective expected utility theory \citep[SEU;][]{savage1954} is the standard model of decision making under uncertainty (that is, where states of the world are uncertain, and no objective probabilities are known).
-The theory postulates an agent that has a subjective probabilistic belief over states of the world, and who maximizes the expected utility with respect to this belief.
-The starting point of our analysis is a methodological innovation: a nonparametric test for SEU using data on market choices \citep{echenique2015savage}.
-Our experiments were conducted with the purpose of recreating the economic settings that are commonly assumed in economic theory: the choice of a financial state-contingent portfolio under uncertainty.
-They were also designed to use the new nonparametric tests to gauge the empirical performance of SEU.
+Subjective expected utility theory \citep[SEU;][]{savage1954} is the standard model of decision making in the face of uncertainty, where objective probabilities about uncertain states of the world are not known to agents.
+The theory postulates an agent that behaves as if they have a subjective probabilistic belief over states of the world and maximizes expected utility with respect to this belief.

-While SEU is the dominant theory of choice under uncertainty, it is well known to face empirical challenges.
-In an influential paper, \cite{ellsberg1961} suggested that many agents would not conform to SEU.
-The phenomenon he uncovered, known as the ``Ellsberg paradox,'' suggests that agents may seek to avoid betting on uncertain events in ways that cannot be represented with a subjective probability.
-Such avoidance of uncertain bets is termed ambiguity aversion.
-The Ellsberg paradox is based on a thought experiment, however, using bets on drawing a particular colored ball from an urn.
-The Ellsberg paradox therefore assumes an abstract, artificial, choice environment.
-One of our contributions is to empirically assess SEU in an economic environment that resembles the real-world financial markets where economists routinely assume that SEU guides agents' choices.
+While SEU is the leading theory of choice under uncertainty, it is well known to face empirical challenges.
+In an influential paper, \cite{ellsberg1961} argued that many agents would not conform to SEU.
+The phenomenon he uncovered, known as the ``Ellsberg paradox,'' suggests that agents may seek to avoid betting on uncertain events in ways that cannot be reconciled with a subjective probability.
+Such avoidance of uncertain bets is termed ambiguity aversion and subsequent empirical literature has identified it in different contexts and in different subject populations \citep{trautmann2015ambiguity}.

-To account for the Ellsberg paradox, researchers have developed generalizations of SEU. \cite{gilboa1989} suggest that an agent in Ellsberg's example may have too little information to form a unique subjective belief, and hence entertains multiple subjective probabilities.
-Being ambiguity averse, the agent maximizes the minimal expected utility over all subjective probabilities she entertains.
-The resulting theory is called maxmin expected utility (MEU).
-On the other hand, \cite{machina1992} postulate that agents may have a unique subjective probability, but not necessarily decide according to the expected utility with respect to the probability.
-Such agents are called probabilistically sophisticated.\footnote{\cite{machina1992} were motivated by paradoxes of choice under risk, not uncertainty.}